eddmann/eddmann.github.io/_posts/2017/2017-12-11-creating-a-winning-audio-lambda-service-using-serverless-polly-and-compiled-sox.md

 This composes the two functions together, returning the resulting audio track back to the client.
 API Gateway requires that we Base-64 encode the binary response, so we do so within the callback.

-### We are all winners
+## We are all winners

-With the implementation now fully complete, we can deploy the Lambda service by executing.
+With the implementation now fully complete, we can deploy the Lambda service by executing:

 ```bash
 $ serverless deploy -v
 ```

 Finally, we can visit the returned endpoint URL and enjoy creating our own winning audio tracks!
-You can find the code in its entirety, along with supporting assets in [this](https://github.com/eddmann/and-the-winner-is-serverless) GitHub repository.
+You can find the code in its entirety, along with supporting assets, in [this](https://github.com/eddmann/and-the-winner-is-serverless) GitHub repository.

 <p>
   <audio controls>